The 'pbnsolve' Paint-by-Number Puzzle Solver

 The trickiest part in coding this is finding the left-most and right-most solutions.
 The code for this in pbnsolve is fairly fast, but extremely ugly, with many special cases.

 Unlike most other solvers, pbnsolve handles multicolor puzzles.
 For each cell, it maintains a list of what colors that cell could be.
-(This is a major improvement over the webpbn.com "helper" program which in which cells are always either one specific color, or completely unknown.)
+(This is a major improvement over the webpbn.com "helper" program, in which cells are always either one specific color, or completely unknown.)

 The left-right overlap algorithm is extended slightly to handle this case.
 When we intersect the left and right solutions, we do the following: